 How to Prevent Those Nasty Wine Headaches

-Wondering why you always get a headache the morning after drinking wine?
+Wondering why you always get a wine headache the morning after drinking vino?
 Many people think that sulfites are the culprit behind wine headaches, but other chemicals are likely to blame.
 Some studies suggest that a naturally occurring substance in wine called tyramine may cause headaches, possibly due to the way it affects blood pressure.
 Wine, especially red wine, can also contain histamines, which some people can't metabolize.

 RELATED: 10 Hangover Remedies: What Works?

 You should also consider other drinking variables.
-Do you get headaches if you have a glass after a long workday but not while on vacation?
+Do you get wine headaches if you have a glass after a long workday but not while on vacation?
 Underlying stress could be the real issue.
 Alcohol is also dehydrating, so you may be left with a pounding head if you're not drinking enough water before and along with your glass.
-The best headache fix is, of course, not drinking.
+The best wine hangover fix is, of course, not drinking.
 But if that's not ideal this season (I get it—you're human), then be sure to hydrate, and stick to one 5-ounce glass of wine per day, which is the recommended max for women.